 M.A., Communication, University of Arizona; M.A., Communication, Stanford University

-Generally, my research is concerned with the effects and implications of new media technologies, including virtual worlds, video games, social networking sites, and mobile applications.
-In particular, I am interested in how our online selves and social interactions influence our offline identities, attitudes, beliefs, and behaviors, including relationship initiation, development, maintenance, and dissolution.
-I employ multiple methods in my research, including experiments, surveys, content analyses, focus groups, and interviews.
+The majority of my research examines the effects and implications of technologies, including social media, virtual reality, video games, mobile applications, podcasts, conversational agents, algorithms, and robots.
+I am particularly interested in how our engagement with and through technology influences our identities, attitudes, beliefs, and behaviors.
+As a mixed methodologist, I employ whatever tool is needed for the job, including experiments, surveys, content analyses, interviews, focus groups, observational studies.
+I apply a user experience framework to my research and also consult other researchers on UX issues.
 I collaborate with several graduate students in my lab, VECTOR (Virtual Environment, Communication Technology, and Online Research).

-Teaching about new technologies is exciting because of the applicability of the material to our everyday lives.
+Teaching about technologies is exciting because of the applicability of the material to our everyday lives.
 Learning to analyze, critique, and understand these technologies is crucial so that students can maximize their effectiveness in practice and make informed decisions regarding their use.
-My classes also focus on developing writing skills as they are a fundamental part of earning a degree in Communication.
+My goal is to help students become more critical, informed, and media literate citizens.

 When I’m not reading, writing, or researching, I enjoy listening to music, playing sports, learning trivial crafts and skills, frolicking in the outdoors, road tripping, cooking, detecting, and--my favorite hobby of all--eating.
 I proudly hail from Kentucky and love rolling hills, fried food, and all things bluegrass.
 Most of all, I love Derby (of the Kentucky, roller, and Hall varieties) and plan my calendar around the first Saturday in May.